CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 \subsection{Experiment Setup}

 \textbf{Data and Attacks:} We conduct our experiments on ImageNet\cite{000} and CIFAR-10 \cite{CIFAR}.
 ImageNet consists of 1000 diverse classes.
-We sample 6 random images from 50 different classes within the ImageNet validation dataset, resulting in 300 samples.
-For CIFAR, We sample 10 images from each of the 10 classes, yielding 100 samples.
+We sample 6 random images for all the 1k classes within the ImageNet validation dataset, resulting in 6000 samples.
+For CIFAR, we consider the entire test set, which consists of 10,000 samples.